pcolina/phaser-simon/README.md

 # Phaser Test Game

 This is a simple game created with Phaser.
-It's designed to fulfill the requirements given by my nephews for testing purposes.
+It's designed to fulfill the requirements given by my nephews for testing purposes, with its objective purely centered on learning to use Phaser.

+This project relies on two core libraries:

+- **Phaser** (^3.80.1): A versatile game development framework for JavaScript.
+- **Vite** (^5.2.12): A rapid build tool enhancing development workflow, commonly used alongside Rollup or webpack for compression and bundling in production.

 ## Requirements